 With The Wolf you had hardly any songs about love, then you put out the two Romantic Fiction EPs which you called ‘you and I’ CDs I didn’t notice that about The Wolf until it was finished and was quite happy about that because I was sensitive about the way a ‘you and I’ song tends to sound as if it’s autobiographical.
 But I realised I had a lot of good songs of that ilk in the back catalogue so the title Romantic Fiction was there to distance the characters from me.
 It seemed important at the time, doesn’t really matter now.

 The Wolf and Roadblock seem to touch on religious ideas without being specific.
 Do you have an agenda?
 No, I’m too much of a fan of ‘oblique’ writers for that.
 I’ve always liked the way Richard Thompson and Leonard Cohen write what seem to be love songs but can be interpreted as hymns or other spiritual expressions.
 It’s a very old tradition and one I’d like to be part of.
-The nearest I’ve got to being specific is Come With Me which has a lot of my experience of Zen Buddhism in it.
+The songs Come With Me and Fingerpuppet both show the influence of Zen Buddhism.

 What do you prefer – the live gig or the recording process?
 They both have their rewards and frustrations.
 More and more, though, I feel more of the frustrations when recording and get more of the reward when playing live.